informalsystems/quint/README.md

 ### Features

-- A simple and familiar **syntax** to support engineers reading and writing specifications
+- A simple and familiar **syntax** :: to support engineers reading and writing specifications
-- An expressive **type systems** to ensure the domain model is coherent
+- An expressive **type systems** :: to ensure the domain model is coherent
-- A novel **effect system** to ensure state updates are coherent
+- A novel **effect system** :: to ensure state updates are coherent
-- **IDE support** via LSP, giving real time feedback when writing specifications
+- **IDE support** via LSP :: giving real time feedback when writing specifications
-- A **REPL** enabling interactive exploration of specifications
+- A **REPL** :: enabling interactive exploration of specifications
-- A **simulator** enabling tests, trace generation, and exploration of your system
+- A **simulator** :: enabling tests, trace generation, and exploration of your system
-- **Symbolic model checking** to verify your specifications via [Apalache][apalache]
+- **Symbolic model checking** :: to verify your specifications via [Apalache][apalache]

 ### Motivation